noahari/chord-app-v2/README.md

  - is it useful to represent `root` as an `int`? that way, we can just `root++` instead of trying to turn `"C"` into `"D"`. and an octave is just `root+12`. seems very useful. but its certainly harder to look at for us.
- - Abstract a MusicalEvent class to be held in the ChordChart's ArrayList, that way we can include Chordy, Tempos, Keys, etc. in one object that can easily be printed one after the other
+ - Abstract a `MusicalEvent` class to be held in the `ChordChart` `ArrayList`, that way we can include `Chordy`, Tempos, Keys, etc. in one object that can easily be printed one after the other.
+     - I see a potential issue here: it seems to me like it would be much harder to implement methods like `restChord` and others that call methods of `Chordy`.  *(Pretty sure you can't just call methods of a subclass of an abstract class for an array of that abstract class, that would break pretty easily)*.
+       Also, do we want to include this type of functionality?
+This may be too complicated for the product we intend to make, since its supposed to be simple and easy to use.

    we should investigate JFugue; there could be a class for this `Root root = new Root("C")`.
    Also consider applying this type of thinking to `duration`.